ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

     }
   }

-  this.state.lastTokEnd = this.state.end;
+  this.state.lastTokEnd = this.state.end;           // 2
-  this.state.lastTokStart = this.state.start;
+  this.state.lastTokStart = this.state.start;       // 0
-  this.state.lastTokEndLoc = this.state.endLoc;
+  this.state.lastTokEndLoc = this.state.endLoc;     // Position{line: 1, column: 2}
-  this.state.lastTokStartLoc = this.state.startLoc;
+  this.state.lastTokStartLoc = this.state.startLoc; // Position{line: 1, column: 0}
   this.nextToken();
 }
 ```